equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 In the old days there was no such thing as having a huge computer power at your hands.
-Everyone was connecting via terminals to a huge computer that was doing the work remotly for them.
+Everyone was connecting via terminals to a huge computer that was doing the work remotely for them.
 Then came the era of Personal Computers where each person had computer power at their desks.
 Now we are in the era where nearly every web-developer has a shiny `i7` MacBook with SSD drive, where tests are running blazing fast and we connect to remote